clairep94/oppo-games-group6/README.md

 ; JWT_SECRET=f6d278bb34e1d0e146a80b16ec254c05 npm run test
 ```

+**Note: On first run of test suite, you must run the test twice before they pass.
+This is because the the test database is created and written during these initial test runs.**Mon

 ####  Running tests for the frontend

 Start the front end in a new terminal session